iotaledger/iota-wiki/docs/learn/smart-contracts/state_manager.md

 ## Obtaining blocks

-Requests to state manager contain the state commitment and the state manager must ensure, that block (state) with this commitment is present in the DB.
+Requests to the state manager contain the state commitment and the state manager must ensure, that block (state) with this commitment is present in the DB.
 It is possible that to satisfy the request state manager needs to retrieve several blocks.
 However this cannot be done in one step as only the commitment of the requested block is known.
-For this reason state (block) contains a commitment of previous block.
+For this reason state (block) contains a commitment of the previous block.
 Previous block must be committed prior to committing the requested block.
 And this logic can be extended up to the block, which is already present in the DB, or until the origin state is reached.